 So, I’m not going to lie, coming face-to-face with my own reality was tough.
 I mean, who wants to have the feeling of choice stripped away from them?
 No one, am I right?
 Like a physical ailment, mental illness requires a new plan.

 Like what you are reading so far?
 Try reading What Lies At The Center

 Despite being initially resistant to the chances, I nonetheless have to concede at some point and accept it.
 I’m willing to wager that some of us do so sooner or later.
 If not, the end result could be devastating.

 Life really is customizable.

 When we walk our way through therapy, we learn a lot about ourselves.
 This is a fundamental key to healing.
 Ultimately, the goal of counselling is to provide you with the tools to navigate in between the raindrops.
-Simply put, the adaptive tools we learn allow us to, not only accept our new reality, it gives us the coping tools we need to live the best life possible.
+Simply put, the adaptive tools we learn allow us to not only accept our new reality, but give us the coping tools we need to live the best life possible.

-Tools like mindfulness training and EMDR are but two examples of these mental adaptive devices; once mastered, navigating the world will be more tolerable.
+Tools like mindfulness training and EMDR are but two examples of these mental adaptive devices.
+Once mastered, they will help make navigating the world more tolerable.
 Also, their application can help us to accept the fact that our lives have been changed forever.

 Check out my latest Podcast appearance on Men Are Nuts

 While this was sad at first, what helped me through it was a change of perspective.
 At one point or another, I began to see parallels between physical and mental disabilities.